-ure 7), and can easily be extended with more data types, data distributions, and data-parallel operators, without changing the core framework.
-Our approach can boost programmer productivity and program reliability through the conciseness of input programs (cf. Figure 7), fully automatic generation of distribution plans and code, and the reduced number of possible bugs compared to low level languages (i.e. no pointers/explicit message passing).
-Finally, initial performance results (cf. Figure 14) are substantially better than PLINQ, a similar tool for multi-cores, and are close to manual MPI implementations, indicating that the approach is viable in practice.
+Unlike similar work, our approach supports multiple collection types (i.e., arrays, maps, and lists) and thus works for a wide variety of programs (cf. Fig. 7), and can easily be extended with more data types, data distributions, and data-parallel operators, without changing the core framework.
+Our approach can boost programmer productivity and program reliability through the conciseness of input programs (cf. Fig. 7), fully automatic generation of distribution plans and code, and the reduced number of possible bugs compared to low level languages (i.e. no pointers/explicit message passing).
+Finally, initial performance results (cf. Fig. 14) are substantially better than PLINQ, a similar tool for multi-cores, and are close to manual MPI implementations, indicating that the approach is viable in practice.